developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **To enable or disable Decoders**:

-&#49;. **From the Profile being edited, tap Decoders** as highlighted below.
-A list of Decoders appears similar to the image in Step 2.
+&#49;. **From the Profile being edited, tap Decoders** as highlighted below.<br> A list of Decoders appears similar to the image in Step 2.
 <img style="height:350px" src="select_decoders.png"/>
 <br>

 &#50;. **Select/deselect the desired Decoders** by checking/unchecking the corresponding checkbox.<br>
-**Reducing nonessential Decoders can improve scanning performance**.
+**Note**: Reducing nonessential Decoders can improve scanning performance.
 <img style="height:350px" src="decoder_selection.png"/>
 <br>